vardtlv/Tutorials/DataStructeres/LinearProbing.md

 <br />

 Now our Array is complete.
-We can still add values untill all indexes of the array is taken, then we have to increment the size of the Array.
+We can still add values until all indexes of the array is taken, then we have to increment the size of the Array.